JojoDevel/Secure-Pub-Sub-Client/readme.md

 Secure PubSub Client
 =================

 IoT applications very neatly fit into our daily lifes and simplify many tasks.
-However, many IoT applications neglect the security favoring great flexibility and fast progress.
-However, secure connections and reliable messages should be key ingredient for all the IoT ideas out there.
-Thus, this project gives a short example on how to implment an mqtts client using SSL/TLS secured connections and verification of the server's certificate chain on the ESP8266 device.
+However, many IoT applications neglect the security in favor great flexibility and fast development progress.
+Nonetheless, secure connections and reliable messages should be key ingredient for all the IoT ideas out there.
+As good examples are rare, this project gives a short example on how to implment an mqtts client using SSL/TLS secured connections and verification of the server's certificate chain on the ESP8266 device.
 This allows trustworthy communication and abandons significant security leaks.

 ## Prerequisites